 After we shut down the service, we did revisit the platform briefly in July of 2012.
-Since social media was essentially driving Usenet’s slow death, we figured that integrating the platform heavily with social media might be a means of giving the newsgroup service renewed life.
-We created multiple social accounts on different platforms, and we intended to share new discussions, statistics, and other data to connect the real world with the hidden realm to give Usenet renewed legitimacy.
+Since social media was essentially driving Usenet's slow death, we figured that integrating the platform heavily with social media might be a means of giving the newsgroup service renewed life.
+We created multiple social accounts on various platforms and initially intended to share new discussions, statistics, and other data with the real world to give Usenet renewed legitimacy.
 Of course, the pressures of other tasks soon put an end to these plans.

 We do plan on doing something with our old service... although the nature of the project is still largely unknown.
 Whatever we do, there will clearly be a modern focus on social integration, and the platform will be manufactured so it's of benefit to those businesses we work with now.